ChoyonUddin/GymBro/Notes.md

 May 26th
 ---------
+Not Exactly sure where I am going to go with GymBro but as of right now.
+GymBro is a program with the intention of tracking workouts, weights, lifts, and other data from the gym.
+Still working out how far I will take GymBro but ideally I want GymBro to be an app that can show me trends in my workouts and health based on gym data.
+Currently Working with Supabase.

 Right now I'm thinking about how I want to structure this.
 Ultimately I want want it to be almost exactly like fitnotes but having a section that shows you info on how you are progressing.
 So I'm thinking about having a data section where I do all the cool stuff.
 The logs section will be were new data is stored for lifts.
 As for the exercises themselves those have to be in there own category.